 Advances in Prime Number Research

 Prime numbers continue to fascinate mathematicians, and there is ongoing research into the distribution and properties of prime numbers.
-One famous unsolved problem is the Riemann Hypothesis, which makes a prediction about the distribution of prime numbers.
+Still, one famous unsolved problem is the Riemann Hypothesis, which makes a prediction about the distribution of prime numbers.
 Solving the Riemann Hypothesis would have profound implications for number theory and other areas of mathematics.

 Recent advances have also been made in finding larger and larger prime numbers.
 The Great Internet Mersenne Prime Search (GIMPS) is a collaborative project that uses distributed computing to search for Mersenne primes, which are prime numbers of the form 2^n - 1.
 These large prime numbers have applications in cryptography and computer science.